tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 <!--more-->

 The pattern has been around for many years, but is not widely known.
 My aim in this article is to lay out the general ideas behind membranes.
 Because most of my experience with membranes has been built up in the context of Web standards, I will mostly be covering this from the angle of JavaScript and Web platform-related use cases.
-Remember though that the membrane pattern is more widely applicable.
+Remember though that the membrane pattern is more widely applicable and not in any specific way tied to the Web.

 ## Isolating applications versus application sub-components

 Operating systems commonly employ a variety of protection mechanisms to coordinate the interaction between applications.
 Processes, for example, introduce distinct address spaces to isolate applications from each other.

 Membranes are a secure programming pattern that achieve a similar kind of isolation, but *within* a single application rather than between different applications.
 The pattern was first proposed in the context of secure programming by Mark S. Miller in his [PhD thesis on robust composition](http://erights.org/talks/thesis/index.html).
-The name "membrane" is meant to evoke a connotation with cell membranes, which protect delicate internals from a chaotic external environment while still enabling interaction with that environment.
+The name "membrane" is meant to evoke a connotation with cell membranes, which protect delicate internals from a chaotic external environment while still enabling regulated interaction with that environment.

 A membrane allows a coordinator to execute some logic in between every interaction with a particular sub-component (which may contain untrusted thrid-party code).
 A host webpage might want to protect itself from an embedded script.
 A browser might want to isolate a third-party browser extension (plug-in).
-A web framework might want to observe changes in the objects of its web app.
+A web framework might want to track and observe mutations in the objects of its web app to refresh the UI.

 A membrane is a security perimeter around one or more objects and is usually implemented through proxies or "wrapper" objects.
 In a typical membrane setup, the perimeter starts with a single root object.
 For example, code inside a web page might wrap its `window` object in a membrane proxy.
 The proxied window could then be passed on to an embedded third-party script: